-In Hungary the gender equality machinery was dismantled soon after the governmental change.
-Prior to 2010 a small and relatively marginal yet operational Department for Gender Equality existed within the Ministry of Social and Labor Affairs.
-The new government downsized the department and its portfolio to 'policies affecting women' and transferred it under Deputy State Secretary of Family and Population Policy in the Ministry of Human Resources.
-Currently, the body concentrates primarily on the role of women as mothers within the family of their motherly responsibilities.
-In 2012, the minister of National Economy appointed a Ministerial Commissioner in charge for Women Participation on the Labor Market with a 2-year length mandate.
-Her role was to identify barriers to women's participation in the labor market and initiate programs.
-According to civil society reports (HWL and ERRC, 2013), this position had little weight, and during its mandate the question of gender equality has never been raised.
+In Hungary, the gender equality machinery was dismantled soon after the governmental change.
+Prior to 2010, a small and relatively marginal yet operational Department for Gender Equality existed within the Ministry of Social and Labour Affairs.
+The new Government downsized the department and its portfolio to 'policies affecting women' and transferred it under the Deputy State Secretary of Family and Population Policy in the Ministry of Human Resources.
+Currently, the body concentrates primarily on the role of women as mothers within the family and their motherly responsibilities.
+In 2012, the Minister of National Economy appointed a Ministerial Commissioner in charge of women's participation on the labour market with a two-year mandate.
+Her role was to identify barriers to women's participation in the labour market and initiate programmes.
+According to civil society reports (HWL and ERRC 2013), this position had little weight and during its mandate the question of gender equality was never raised.
 The Equal Treatment Authority, responsible for the enforcement of anti-discrimination policy, also faced constraints after 2019.
-The budget of the Authority was cut in 2010-11, but then it started to slowly increase after 2012.
-The number of its staff has also decreased and has been replaced during these years of shortage, starting with the replacement of the director already in 2010.
-Finally, the Equal Treatment Advisory Board, which was the main expert body supporting the Authority was also dismissed in 2012.
-Since 2010, the Authority favored the anti-discrimination ground of motherhood over gender, thus prioritizing and communicating widely those cases in which employer practices discriminated mothers or pregnant women (Weverka, 2017).
+Its budget was cut in 2010-2011, although it started to slowly increase after 2012.
+The number of its staff also decreased and members were replaced, starting with the director in 2010.
+The Equal Treatment Advisory Board, which was the main expert body supporting the Authority, was also dismissed in 2012.
+Since 2010, the Authority has favoured the anti-discrimination ground of motherhood over gender, prioritizing and communicating widely those cases in which employer practices discriminated against mothers or pregnant women (Weverka 2017).